kibs-tech/kibs-tech.github.io/services_posts/software-developer-retainer.md

 head-title: Retain a software developer for your business
 head_description: Makes hiring a software developer affordable and manageable.
 ---
-# <i class="fas fa-code icon-retainer" ></i> Software developer retainer
+# <i class="fas fa-code icon-retainer" ></i> Software Developer Retainer

-An affordable way for a small business to retain the services of a software developer to do small amounts of work them every month.
+An affordable way for a small business to retain the services of a software developer (me) to do small amounts of work them every month.

 ## Who is the retainer for